reinator/tutorial_metabarcoding/_pages/salsa.md

 asmstats scaffolds_FINAL.fasta > scaffolds_FINAL.fasta.stats
 ```

 Now I want you to download to your local machine the assembly Hi-C heatmaps for (i) prior and (ii) after scaffolding.
+Instructions on how to download files to your local machine can be found [here](https://itvgenomics.github.io/gbb_montagem_workshop/logging_on/)

 1-) Hi-C heatmap of your species contigs **before** they were scaffolded with SALSA2

-The pre-scaffolding is a file that ends with \*.pretext (not for drUrtUren1, see next sentence!) and it is located in your species shared directory (`/home/ubuntu/Share/<species_id>_data/HiC/<species_id>.preScaf.pretext`).
+If you are working with ilNotDrom1 or ilVanAtal1, the pre-scaffolding is a file that ends with \*.pretext and it is located in your species shared directory (`/mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/HiC/<species_id>.preScaf.pretext`).

-The pre-scaffolding file for drUrtUren1 ends with \*.hic and it is located in your species shared directory (`/home/ubuntu/Share/<species_id>_data/HiC/drUrtUren1.preScaf.hic`).
+The pre-scaffolding file for drUrtUren1 ends with \*.hic and it is located in your species shared directory (`/mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/HiC/drUrtUren1.preScaf.hic`).
 This is to be open at Juicer.

 2-) Hi-C heatmap of your species scaffolds **after** the contigs were scaffolded with SALSA2

-The post-scaffolding will be in the `out.break.salsa` directory (`/home/ubuntu/Share/<species_id>_data/HiC/out.break.salsa/`) and it is a file that ends in \*.hic.
+The post-scaffolding will be in the `out.break.salsa` directory (`/mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/HiC/out.break.salsa/`) and it is a file that ends in \*.hic.
 This file is a heatmap image representation of the final scaffolded assembly (`scaffolds_FINAL.fasta`).

 Once you download the two files (pre and after scaffolding) to your local computer, you are going to use the PretextView program to open the pre-scaffolding heatmap, and the JuiceBox program to open the post-scaffolding heatmap.
 You should already have PretextView installed in your local computer.
-If not, follow [this link](https://eukaryotic-genome-assembly.github.io/pretextView_installation/) to install it.
+If not, follow [this link](https://itvgenomics.github.io/gbb_montagem_workshop/pretextView_installation/) to install it.
 You can run Juicebox using its [website](https://www.aidenlab.org/juicebox/) or (optionally) you can also run it locally.
 If you choose to run Juicebox locally, you will need to access [this link](https://github.com/aidenlab/Juicebox/wiki/Download) to download the executable for Juicebox compatible with your operating system, and after you download it, just double click on the executable file to open Juicebox.

 ### Using Juicebox
 ##### Using the webserver